 Be proactive with customer communications.

-Whenever customers return merchandise, it creates an opportunity to reach them in new ways with personalized, branded messages based on specific actions.
+Whenever a consumer returns merchandise, it creates an opportunity to reach them in new ways with personalized, branded messages based on specific actions.
 Merchants can proactively notify customers when a return has been received and when the refund is issued, creating a better brand experience, increasing the likelihood of repeat purchases, and letting customers know that they’re important.
 Proactive communications can also minimize unnecessary customer service calls, providing an important operational advantage.

 Process refunds and store credits quickly.
 A common area of frustration for customers is the wait to receive a full or partial refund or store credit once the merchandise has been returned.
 Merchants should examine the current wait time to receive a credit and remove any roadblocks that can delay the transactions.
 As mentioned above, one of the easiest ways to do this is to communicate often and clearly with the customer.

 The post-holiday returns season will always be a hectic time for retailers and brands.
-However, by taking a close look at their return practices and applying these four principles, merchants can make the most out of the busiest season for merchandise returns.
+However, by taking a close look at returns management practices and reverse logistics and applying these four principles, merchants can make the most out of the busiest season for merchandise returns.

 1Internet Retailer, “Ready for Returns,” Nov.
 4, 2013